aws-cloudformation/cfn-lint/README.md

 ### Config File

-You can define a yaml file in your project or home folder called `.cfnlintrc`.
+It will look for a configuration file in the following locations (by order of preference):

+- `.cfnlintrc`, `.cfnlintrc.yaml` or `.cfnlintrc.yml` in the current working directory
+- `~/.cfnlintrc` for the home directory

 In that file you can specify settings from the parameter section below.

 Example: